Hope you found delight in the detour!

-Understanding this, we can populate a Pragmatic Schematic with numerical values that, in the right crescent, represent the squares getting smaller toward the inside, and, in the left crescent, represent the squares getting larger toward the outside.
+Understanding this, we can populate a Pragmatic Schematic with numerical values that, in the left crescent, represent the squares getting smaller toward the inside, and, in the right crescent, represent the squares getting larger toward the outside.

 Traditionally, exponents of +1 are not shown because they do not affect the value of the base number.
 Regardless, in an effort to make things simpler to follow, the positive exponent of 1 will be used to indicate 1.618, and an exponent of -1 will be used with that base of Phi to indicate the inverse value, which is .618 (phi).

 As previously advised, we will assume that every number has an imaginary positive one (+1) in front of it.
 If the base number (1.618) has an exponent with a + sign (as it does in the right crescent) we MULTIPLY the assumed +1 by the base number however many times the integer in the exponent tells us to (one time, two times, three times or four times).
 If the exponent has a – sign (as it does in the left crescent) we DIVIDE the assumed +1 by the base number (1.618) however many times the integer in the exponent tells us to.